History of rapid transit: North America

 In 1907, the first line in Philadelphia, now part of the Market–Frankford Line, began running on both elevated and underground structures.

 South America

 The oldest subway in the Southern Hemisphere, "Subterráneos de Buenos Aires" (Subte), opened in 1913 as an underground tramway in Buenos Aires, Argentina.
 Line A of the Subte used La Burgeoise wood and metal carriages, which were in continuous operation for 100 years.
 In 2013 the cars were replaced with new rolling stock.

 Later systems

 Africa

 Cairo was the first African city with a metro system (opened 1987), which was partly converted from a railway line.
 It is under development.
 The second African metro opened in Algiers in November 2011.
-Tunis has a tram system that is referred to as a metro despite not being rapid transit.
+Tunis has a tram system that is referred to as a métro léger (meaning "light rail") despite not being rapid transit.
 Lagos and Abidjan are two other African cities that are also building metro networks.

 Asia

 East Asia

 Asia's first cities to have subway lines were Tokyo in 1927 and Osaka in 1933.
 Other major Japanese cities with subway systems are Yokohama, Sapporo, Kobe, Kyoto, Fukuoka, Nagoya and Sendai.

 The first of many China's metro systems, Beijing subway, began operation in 1971.
 Other major cities followed: Tianjin (1984), Shanghai (1993), Guangzhou (1997), Wuhan (2004), Shenzhen (2004).
 Nearly sixty cities have or are planning rapid transit systems and new Chinese metro systems open every year.